API

 Accepts a keyword and a factory definition and returns a factory record.
 The keyword will be used as an id to register the factory in a global directory internal to fabrikk.
 If a factory with the key already exists in the directory, it will be overwritten.
 Namespaced keywords are recommended.

-Most of the API accepts either a factory record or the id, with the exception of the persist!
+Most of the API accepts either a factory record or the id, with the exception of the `persist!` multimethod which requires the id.

 Factories are records that can be called as functions: